HelloPanJT/advancedGreedySnake/README.md

 ###### 2. Set Username
 * The user can input any username but not the same with the username in the same game board.
 The length of username could be [1,+∞].
-* If you input a username and receive the alert, just go ahead to input the other new username.
+* If you input a username and receive the alert, just go ahead to input the other different username.

-##### 3. Chat room
+###### 3. Chat room
 * The user can input the word "play"(must in lower case) to create a new snake to start the game.
 * The user can chat use the chat room, just type any words, but not a single "play".
 * The chat room will keep the chat history, the user can scroll up to check the previous chat history.

+###### 4. Control the snake
+ The user could use keyboard arrow keys to control the snake.
+ * ↑: The snake will go up
+ * ↓: The snake will go down
+ * ←: The snake will go left
+ * →: The snake will go right

-##### 4. End of game
+###### 5. End of game
   Once the snake die, the current round for the current user ends.
 If the user still want to play, they can just input "play" to create a new snake with another color.
 Game will be end in the following cases:
 * Eaten by the other User snake, game end.
 * Hit the other snake's body, game end.
 * Hit the border, game end.
 * Refresh the page will also make your current game end, but it will bring you back to the watching model, which is the same with the start game board.

+###### 6. Check score
+  * During the Game.
+  <br> The user can see their current score in the leaderboard in the up right corner.
+  * After the Game
+  <br> When the game end, the user can check their score for the game in the leaderboard, too.
+And if they get a really good score, they can also check the bottom left corner about the history highest score.

 <!--
 All functionalities described above have been implemented.
 We have tested it with some people, and the people enjoy the game.
 After testing, we didn't found bugs.